 I am part of a Government Department.
 What category of membership am I?

 If your Department is in regional Queensland, then please choose Regional membership.
 If you are less than 3 years PAE, please choose Junior membership.
-If the legal team, including admin or support staff, for your specific Department is less than 15 people, then you will be General <15.
-If there are more than 15 people, it would be General >15.
-For Government employees, WLAQ does not assess it by the State Government (as your employer), rather the Department or team you are in, for example, the Department of Health legal team, Department of Housing legal team, etc. In most cases, if you do not fall within the Regional or Junior category, you will be General <15.
+If the legal team, including admin or support staff, for your specific Department is less than 15 people, then you will be Government <15.
+If there are more than 15 people, it would be Government >15.
+For Government employees, WLAQ does not assess it by the State Government (as your employer), rather the Department or team you are in, for example, the Department of Health legal team, Department of Housing legal team, etc. In most cases, if you do not fall within the Regional or Junior category, you will be Government <15.

 Can we purchase corporate membership?